raspberrypilearning/build-an-octapi/en/step_11.md

 rm ip_list
 ```

 You may need to manually 'ssh' into each server from the client so that the client recognises each server ssh key properly.
-If needed, this will only happen once.
+If at all, this will only be needed once.

 ```bash
 ssh <ip address of server>